transcript/samsa2/README.md

 **Aggregation:** This step can be performed through master_script.bash, or individually.

 * DIAMOND_analysis\_counter.py - creates a summary file from DIAMOND results, condensing identical matches and providing counts.
 Can be enabled to return either organism or functional results.
-STILL TO COME
+* DIAMOND_subsystems_analysis_counter.py - handles Subsystems hierarchical annotations, keeping all hierarchy levels in the output.
+* DIAMOND_specific_organism_counter.py - allows for subsetting of results to obtain only results matching a specific genus, species, or function.

 **Analysis:**
 Note: these programs are located in the "R_scripts" folder.
 They all require two sets of DIAMOND summarized results from the aggregation step; an experimental set and a control set.